jacobdawson093-tech/Montgomery-County-and-Bias-Incidents-Analysis/eda/docs/all_eda_findings.md

 **The following is using the MCPD Bias Incident data set from years 2016-2026.
 What is displayed is summary statistics as of April of 2026.
 Future data will be added and these summary statistics therefore will not be the same.**
-**To see the up to date statistics, go to notebooks and EDA to see most up to date information using API link.**
+**To see the up to date statistics, go to notebooks and 'EDA.ipynb' to see most up to date information using API link.**

-**Furthermore, EDA is using raw data of only the MCPD Bias Incidents dataset using up to date API link, ingestion steps are not used.**
+**Furthermore, EDA is using raw data of only the MCPD Bias Incidents dataset using up to date API link, ingestion steps are *not* used.**

 # Consolidated EDA Statistical Findings